Leeds Castle, C18

 The site of Chevening near Sevenoaks originally belonged to the estate of the Archbishop’s Palace at Otford.
-An earlier C12 construction was superseded in the 1620s by the current splendid three-storey house, which is thought to have been designed by Inigo Jones.
+An earlier C12 construction was superseded in the 1620s by the current three-storey house, which is thought to have been designed by Inigo Jones.
 In 1717, it was considerably extended by the addition of two wings.
-From that time, it serve as the seat of the Earls of Stanhope, a branch of the Earls of Chesterfield who then owned Boughton Place.
+It subsequently served as the seat of the Earls of Stanhope, a branch of the Earls of Chesterfield who then owned Boughton Place.
 The 7th and final Earl Stanhope wanted to leave a lasting memorial to his family, which for 250 years had distinguished itself in politics and science.
-When he died in 1967, a Board of Trustees took over the estate, charged with restoring and maintaining it as a residence for a person, nominated by the Prime Minister, who would pay their own living expenses.
-The normal incumbent in practice is the Foreign Secretary, currently Dominic Raab.
+When he died in 1967, a Board of Trustees took over the estate, charged with restoring and maintaining it as a residence for a person, nominated by the Prime Minister, who would pay their own expenses.
+It is currently shared by the two most recent Foreign Secretaries, Dominic Raab and Liz Truss.

 The castle at Chilham guarding the road from Charing to Canterbury is actually two in one.
-The older, a distinctly Norman affair dating from 1174, is on the site of a possibly C7 Anglo-Saxon fortification.
-The scene of a spectacular reception for King Edward II in 1320 – the anniversary of which is in June 2020 – it is one of the oldest inhabited buildings in the country.
+The older, a distinctly Norman keep dating from 1174, is on the site of a possibly C7 Anglo-Saxon fortification.
+The scene of a spectacular reception for King Edward II in 1320 it is one of the oldest inhabited buildings in the country.
 A few yards away stands a crenellated manor house, a spectacular construction built as five sides of a hexagon.
-Built by 1616 for diplomat Sir Dudley Digges, it was long thought to have been designed by Inigo Jones, but this is now disputed.
-The Castle passed through a series of wealthy hands before being purchased by the current owner, Brexit-supporting financier Stuart Wheeler.
-Enjoying beautiful views across the Stour valley, it is a popular choice for occasional tours and garden open days, not to mention film and TV productions.
+Built by 1616 for politician Sir Dudley Digges, it was long thought to have been designed by Inigo Jones, but this is now disputed.
+The Castle passed through a series of wealthy hands before being purchased by Indian real-estate developers Udit and Tishya Amin in 2022.
+Enjoying splendid gardens and beautiful views across the Stour valley, it is a popular choice for occasional tours and garden open days, not to mention film and TV productions.